Am0031/tech-blog/README.md

 ## Templating engine

-For this project, the templating engine **handlebars.js** has been used
+For this project, the templating engine **handlebars.js** has been used.
+It allows to set the views up so that they render parts of the template according to the session's status.

 ## Installation

-To try out this application, you can visit this [heroku deployed app page](https://peaceful-bastion-97815.herokuapp.com/).
+To try out this application, you can visit this [heroku deployed app page]().

 If you'd like to install this application locally on your machine, you will need to follow these steps for it to then run properly: